Car Accident Guide For Out-Of-Towners

 In this scenario, determining what insurance is responsible for covering the damages can depend on various factors:

 Scope of Employment: If the car accident occurred while the person was conducting business activities on behalf of their employer, the company is liable under the legal doctrine of "vicarious liability."
-Put simply, this means that employers can be responsible for the negligent actions of their employees while they are performing work-related tasks.
+In simple terms, if you were driving your car for business and got into an accident, your employer is financially liable because you were performing work-related tasks at the time.

 Company Policy: The company has a policy for business travel and car insurance coverage.
 Some companies provide insurance coverage or reimbursement for employees' vehicles used for business purposes, while others may require employees to rely on their insurance.